Alenkruth/Coursera-HDL-for-FPGAs/README.md

 [FPGA Hardware Description Languages](https://www.coursera.org/learn/fpga-hardware-description-languages) course by University of Colorado Boulder offered on Coursera.

 Solutions to Both VHDL and Verilog assignments are provided.
-Answers for the quizes are not provided.
+Answers for the quizzes are not provided.

 Solutions are organized based on the week in which they are to be submitted.
 The folder name is same as the assignment name.